panda7789/docs.cs-cz/docs/framework/wcf/samples/fault-contract.md

 }
 ```

- <span data-ttu-id="ebd90-118">Ve výchozím nastavení podrobnosti o neočekávané výjimky neodešlou do klienta aby podrobnosti o implementaci služby z uvozovací znaky hranice zabezpečení služby.</span><span class="sxs-lookup"><span data-stu-id="ebd90-118">By default, the details of unexpected exceptions are not sent to the client to prevent details of the service implementation from escaping the secure boundary of the service.</span></span> <span data-ttu-id="ebd90-119">`FaultContract`poskytuje způsob, jak popisuje chyb v kontraktu a označit určité typy výjimek podle potřeby pro přenos do klienta.</span><span class="sxs-lookup"><span data-stu-id="ebd90-119">`FaultContract` provides a way to describe faults in a contract and mark certain types of exceptions as appropriate for transmission to the client.</span></span> <span data-ttu-id="ebd90-120">`FaultException<T>`poskytuje mechanismus běhu pro odesílání chyb k příjemce.</span><span class="sxs-lookup"><span data-stu-id="ebd90-120">`FaultException<T>` provides the run-time mechanism for sending faults to consumers.</span></span>
+ <span data-ttu-id="8e2a5-118">Ve výchozím nastavení podrobnosti o neočekávané výjimky neodešlou do klienta aby podrobnosti o implementaci služby z uvozovací znaky hranice zabezpečení služby.</span><span class="sxs-lookup"><span data-stu-id="8e2a5-118">By default, the details of unexpected exceptions are not sent to the client to prevent details of the service implementation from escaping the secure boundary of the service.</span></span> <span data-ttu-id="8e2a5-119">`FaultContract` poskytuje způsob, jak popisuje chyb v kontraktu a označit určité typy výjimek podle potřeby pro přenos do klienta.</span><span class="sxs-lookup"><span data-stu-id="8e2a5-119">`FaultContract` provides a way to describe faults in a contract and mark certain types of exceptions as appropriate for transmission to the client.</span></span> <span data-ttu-id="8e2a5-120">`FaultException<T>` poskytuje mechanismus běhu pro odesílání chyb k příjemce.</span><span class="sxs-lookup"><span data-stu-id="8e2a5-120">`FaultException<T>` provides the run-time mechanism for sending faults to consumers.</span></span>

- <span data-ttu-id="ebd90-121">Je však užitečné při ladění, najdete v části interní podrobnosti o selhání služby.</span><span class="sxs-lookup"><span data-stu-id="ebd90-121">However, it is useful to see the internal details of a service failure when debugging.</span></span> <span data-ttu-id="ebd90-122">Chcete-li vypnout zabezpečené chování výše popsané, můžete určit, že podrobnosti o každé neošetřených výjimek na serveru by měl být součástí chybu, která je odeslána do klienta.</span><span class="sxs-lookup"><span data-stu-id="ebd90-122">To turn off the secure behavior previously described, you can indicate that the details of every unhandled exception on the server should be included in the fault that is sent to the client.</span></span> <span data-ttu-id="ebd90-123">To se provádí nastavením <xref:System.ServiceModel.ServiceBehaviorAttribute.IncludeExceptionDetailInFaults%2A> k `true`.</span><span class="sxs-lookup"><span data-stu-id="ebd90-123">This is accomplished by setting <xref:System.ServiceModel.ServiceBehaviorAttribute.IncludeExceptionDetailInFaults%2A> to `true`.</span></span> <span data-ttu-id="ebd90-124">Můžete buď ho nastavit v kódu nebo v konfiguraci, jak znázorňuje následující ukázka.</span><span class="sxs-lookup"><span data-stu-id="ebd90-124">You can either set it in code, or in configuration as shown in the following sample.</span></span>
+ <span data-ttu-id="8e2a5-121">Je však užitečné při ladění, najdete v části interní podrobnosti o selhání služby.</span><span class="sxs-lookup"><span data-stu-id="8e2a5-121">However, it is useful to see the internal details of a service failure when debugging.</span></span> <span data-ttu-id="8e2a5-122">Chcete-li vypnout zabezpečené chování výše popsané, můžete určit, že podrobnosti o každé neošetřených výjimek na serveru by měl být součástí chybu, která je odeslána do klienta.</span><span class="sxs-lookup"><span data-stu-id="8e2a5-122">To turn off the secure behavior previously described, you can indicate that the details of every unhandled exception on the server should be included in the fault that is sent to the client.</span></span> <span data-ttu-id="8e2a5-123">To se provádí nastavením <xref:System.ServiceModel.ServiceBehaviorAttribute.IncludeExceptionDetailInFaults%2A> k `true`.</span><span class="sxs-lookup"><span data-stu-id="8e2a5-123">This is accomplished by setting <xref:System.ServiceModel.ServiceBehaviorAttribute.IncludeExceptionDetailInFaults%2A> to `true`.</span></span> <span data-ttu-id="8e2a5-124">Můžete buď ho nastavit v kódu nebo v konfiguraci, jak znázorňuje následující ukázka.</span><span class="sxs-lookup"><span data-stu-id="8e2a5-124">You can either set it in code, or in configuration as shown in the following sample.</span></span>

 ```xml
 <behaviors>